kcenon/logger_system/docs/architecture.md

 - All public methods are thread-safe
 - Writers are called sequentially (no concurrent writes)
 - Internal state protected by mutexes
-- Lock-free operations where possible
+- Contention minimized; lock-free queue planned where appropriate

 ## Memory Management